-New 'Call of Duty' and 'Borderlands 4' games announced at leading show
+New 'Call Of Duty' And 'Borderlands 4' Games Announced At Leading Show

 Date

-The release dates for new episodes of the "Call of Duty" and "Borderlands" video games were announced Tuesday at the opening of the Gamescom showcase.
+COLOGNE, Germany - The release dates for new episodes of the“Call of Duty” and“Borderlands” video games were announced on Tuesday at the opening of the Gamescom showcase.

 The announcements set the scene for the leading international video game show that opens to the public in Cologne on Thursday for four days and is expected to draw more than 350,000 visitors.